MarkDeLaFleur/html-mxt/README.md

 Since I didn't want to deploy on my own website I figured out how to deploy it using Vercel, and eventually as an experiment I'll do another project with Github pages as the host.

-Notes below were of special interest when I ran into problems that I found to be a bit challengins.
+Notes below were of special interest when I ran into problems that I found to be a bit challenging.

 ## Built using vercel's svelte template from vercel's website.
 from VS I ctrl-shift P then Cloned the git repo